Overview frequency principle/spectral bias in deep learning: F-Principle for DNN-based methods for solving PDEs

-F-Principle is an important characteristic of DNN-based algorithms.
+F-Principle is an important feature of DNN-based algorithms.
 In this section, we will first review the frequency convergence difference between DNN-based algorithm and conventional methods, i.e., iterative methods and finite element method.
 Then, we rationalize their difference and understand the F-Principle from the iterative perspective.
-Finally, we review algorithms developed for overcoming the curse of high-frequency in DNN-based methods.
+Finally, we review algorithms developed for overcoming the challenge of high-frequency in DNN-based methods.